Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Time Series Classification Algorithms

 \subsubsection{STSF and R-STSF}

-\textbf{Supervised Time Series Forest (STSF)~\citep{cabello20fast}} is an interval based tree ensemble that includes a supervised method for extracting intervals.
+\textbf{Supervised Time Series Forest (STSF)}~\citep{cabello20fast} is an interval based tree ensemble that includes a supervised method for extracting intervals.
 Intervals are found and extracted for a periodogram and the first order differences representation as well as the base series.
 STSF introduces bagging for each tree and extracts seven simple summary statistics from each interval.
 For each tree, an initial split point for the series is randomly selected.
 For both of these splits, the remaining subseries is cut in half, and the half with the higher Fisher score is retained as an interval.
 This process is then run recursively using higher scored intervals until the series is smaller than a threshold.
 This is repeated for each of the seven summary statistic features, with the extracted statistic being used to calculate the Fisher score.

-\textbf{Randomised STSF (RSTSF)~\citep{cabello21fast}} is an extension of STSF, altering its components with more randomised elements.
-The split points for interval selection are selected randomly instead of splitting each candidate in half after the first, and a randomised binary tree is used to build the extracted features.
+\textbf{Randomised STSF (RSTSF)}~\citep{cabello21fast} is an extension of STSF, altering its components with more randomised elements.
+The split points for interval selection are selected randomly instead of splitting each candidate in half after the first.
 Intervals extracted from an autoregressive representation are included alongside the previous additions.
-Features are extracted multiple times from each representation into a single pool, with a subsample of this pool randomly selected for each tree.
+Features are extracted multiple times from each representation into a single pool.
+Rather than extract different features for each tree in an ensemble, the features are used in a pipeline to build an Extra Trees~\cite{geurts06extremely} classifier.